-The Faculty of Architecture consists of the School of Architecture including the Department of Industrial Arts, the School of Building, the School of Landscape Architecture, the School of Town Planning and the Graduate School of the Built Environment.
-These schools and this department conduct undergraduate courses in the fields of architecture, industrial arts, building, landscape architecture and town planning.
-The courses provide education and training in the arts and sciences involved in the design and construction of buildings, in the development of citles, in landscape and in industrial arts.
+The Faculty of Architecture consists of the School of Architecture including the Department of Industrial Design, the School of Building, the School of Landscape Architecture, the School of Town Planning and the Graduate School of the Built Environment.
+These schools and this department conduct undergraduate courses in the fields of architecture, industrial design, building, landscape architecture and town planning.
+The courses provide education and training in the arts and sciences involved in the design and construction of buildings, in the development of cities, in landscape and the development of manufactured products.
 In addition to professional and vocational training the courses include general education subjects to provide graduates with a broad understanding of the humanities and the social sciences.